litchipi/blog/posts/rust/containers_in_rust/part8.md

 ### Dynamically linked binaries

-When a program is compiled, it requires a lot of dependencies, even for a small Hello World, such as the standard library of the programming langage or the bindings to the underlying operating system.
+When a program is compiled, it requires a lot of dependencies, even for a small Hello World, such as the standard library of the programming language or the bindings to the underlying operating system.

 It is possible to compile a binary statically, but it produces a big file, and